maarten-pennings/howto/c64mempart/readme.md

 - The layout pointers that were active for `X` will now be restored from slot `X` to the actual pointers.

-This is the assembly program.
+Let's review the assembly program.

 It begins with a header with comments.